Trend Following Swing Strategies

 Example: Trailing Stop in Action

-You entered LONG on Monday with a VB stop and VB target defined.
-By Thursday, price hits the target, and you take 50% off the table to lock in profits.
-You move the stop on the remaining position to the previous day’s VB entry level, protecting your gains.
+You enter LONG on Monday with a VB stop and VB target defined.
+By Thursday, price reaches the target and you take 50% off to lock in profit, then move the stop on the rest to the prior day’s VB entry level.
+As the stock keeps trending, your stop trails the most recent VB level, protecting additional gains.
+When the stop is eventually hit, your total profit combines the first exit at target with the trailed remainder.

 Adding to Positions (Pyramiding)